 This work follows an enduring interest in the fallibility of the body in this precarious time.
 The body contains the learned, the inherited, the implanted, the absorbed, in a swamp of dislocated origins.

 Nowhere explores its porosity and vulnerability in a continuous cycle of change and development; considering increasing toxicity and excess, influenced by a wide range of information; micro plastics to a daily saturation of visual and aural stimulus.

 Nowhere attempts to locate, resurface and physicalise dormant embodied waste.

-Rebecca is a Melbourne based, New Zealand born dancer, choreographer and teacher.
-Rebecca works with collage, weaving together narratives, symbolism and learned physicality’s with an sustaining interest in generating improvisational scores that examine social and ecological systems.
+Rebecca is a Melbourne-based, New Zealand-born dancer, choreographer and teacher.
+Rebecca works with collage, weaving together narratives, symbolism and learned physicalities, with a sustaining interest in generating improvisational scores that examine social and ecological systems.

 She has presented work in Dance Massive 2015/17, To Do/To Make Neon Parc 2018, Venice Biennale International Dance Festival 2018, Kier Choreographic Award Final 2016, MPavillion, Spring 1883 Windsor Hotel 2016, Next Wave Festival 2014/18, Supercell Festival 2017.

-Rebecca collaborates with Sarah Aiken (OVERWORLD Next Wave festival 2014, Dance Massive 2015, Underworld Supercell Festival Brisbane & Darebin Arts 2017, Melbourne Knowledge Week 2019), together they founded ongoing participatory dance project Deep Soulful Sweats presented locally, interstate and internationally.
+Rebecca collaborates with Sarah Aiken (OVERWORLD Next Wave festival 2014, Dance Massive 2015, Underworld Supercell Festival Brisbane & Darebin Arts 2017, Melbourne Knowledge Week 2019), and together they founded ongoing participatory dance project Deep Soulful Sweats, presented locally, interstate and internationally.

 Rebecca works as a dancer for a range of artists including Jo Lloyd and Lucy Guerin Inc. Rebecca was a recipient of DanceWEB Europe scholarship in 2015.